Agent Attention: On the Integration of Softmax and Linear Attention: Agent Transformer

 where $ B_1\in\mathbb{R}^{n \times N},B_2\in\mathbb{R}^{N \times n} $ are our agent biases.
 For parameter efficiency, we construct each agent bias using three bias components rather than directly setting $B_1, B_2$ as learnable parameters (see Appendix).
 Agent bias augments the vanilla agent attention with spatial information, helping different agent tokens to focus on diverse regions.
 As shown in \cref{tab:ablation_agent_bias_dwc}, significant improvements can be observed upon the introduction of our agent bias terms.

-\textbf{Diversity Restoration Module.} Although agent attention benefits from both low computation complexity and high model expressiveness, as generalized linear attention, it also suffers from insufficient feature diversity~\cite{flatten}.
+\textbf{Diversity Restoration Module.} Although agent attention benefits from both low computation cost and high expressiveness, as generalized linear attention, it also suffers from insufficient feature diversity~\cite{flatten}.
 As a remedy, we follow \cite{flatten} and adopt a depthwise convolution (DWC) module to preserve feature diversity.

 \textbf{Agent Attention Module.} Building upon these designs, we propose a novel attention module named \textit{Agent Attention Module}.
 As illustrated in \cref{fig:agent_attn_module}(b), our module is composed of three parts, namely pure agent attention, agent bias and the DWC module.
 Our module can be formulated as: